-The audited accounts of the Company will be prepared in Sterling under IFRS and in accordance with the Companies Act, the AIFM Rules and the TISE Listing Rules.

-On 7 September 2017 the Company changed its accounting reference date to 30 June.
-The Company's annual report and accounts will be prepared up to 30 June each year.
-It is expected that copies of the report and accounts will be sent to Shareholders by the end of October each year.
-Shareholders will also receive an unaudited half-yearly report covering the six months to 31 December each year, which is expected to be dispatched within the following two months.
+The audited accounts of the Company will be prepared in Sterling under IFRS and in accordance with the Companies Act, the AIFM Rules and the Listing Rules.
+The Company's annual report and accounts will be prepared up to 31 December each year, with the first period ending on 31 December 2017.
+It is expected that copies of the report and accounts will be sent to Shareholders by the end of June each year.
+Shareholders will also receive an unaudited half-yearly report covering the six months to 30 June each year, which is expected to be dispatched within the following two months.